digitalaotearoa/legaleligibility/README.md

-This is a Gov Zero Aotearoa project, and anyone can get involved :) More to come!
+This is a Digital Aotearoa Collective project, and anyone can get involved :) More to come!